DStv: History

 In 1986, pay-television came to South Africa when a single-channel analogue service, M-Net, was launched by Naspers and local businesses/companies.
 For almost seven years, all of M-Net's operations were handled by a single dedicated company until 1995 when a second subsidiary company, MultiChoice, was launched.
 This company would take over the operations of M-Net including decoder sales, subscriber services (which were also available in local shops) and account management.
-MultiChoice would also embark on establishing presence in multiple countries outside South Africa which was effective to this day.
+MultiChoice would also embark on establishing presence in multiple countries outside South Africa.